Annalouu/conversions/README.md

   end
 end

-- Getting the PlayerUnload Event
+- Getting the PlayerUnload Event -- When the player unloads.

 ---@return string UnloadEvent The event to listen for when the player unloads function GetUnloadEvent()